QGNN: Value Function Factorisation with Graph Neural Networks: Experiments

 While the Estimate Game is just a constructed example, it does provide some insight about the limitations of existing methods.
 QMIX-Att can utilise communication to outperform methods like GraphMIX, QMIX, and VDN, but it lacks the capacity to model complex interactions between agents.

 Since the Estimate Game explicitly models the reward as a function of the joint state and action, it possesses \say{ground truth} local rewards.
-This provides a unique opportunity to examine the accuracy of the local value predictions.
-Note that there is more than one valid factorisation of the global value function, so it is not necessary for the predictions to achieve 100\% accuracy in order to solve the problem.
-However, the accuracy of the predictions does lend some insight into the ability of a value factorisation method to perform credit assignment.
-While a non-factorisation-based method would attempt to represent the global value function, it is possible for a factorisation-based method to perform a decomposition into the portion of the value function which is relevant to each agent.
-This decomposition promotes the \say{learnability} (signal-to-noise ratio) of the local values, leading to more sample-efficient training \cite{MultiagentRewards}.
+This provides a unique opportunity to examine the ability of each model to perform credit assignment.
+The IGM condition does not pose any constraints on the relative scale of the rewards for different agents as a result of their actions.
+Consequently, the act of ascribing values to agent's individual contributions must be learned implicitly.

 Since the scale and shift of the implicitly learned local q-values is undefined, we use the correlation coefficient between the q-values and \say{ground truth} local rewards as a metric for accuracy (Fig. \ref{fig:estimate_corr}).
-The non-communication-based methods achieve a maximum correlation coefficient of $0.24$ to $0.29$, while QMIX-Att reaches $0.71$.
-In contrast, QGNN attains a maximum correlation coefficient of $0.88$.
-This is particularly impressive because the local q-values are learned in an entirely unsupervised manner.
-The difficulty of this problem can be highlighted by comparing the local value vs \say{ground truth} local reward correlation in Fig. \ref{fig:estimate_corr} and the local value vs global reward correlation in Fig. \ref{fig:estimate_global_corr}.
-The communication-based value factorisation methods are able to achieve a higher correlation with the unknown true local values than the signal they were trained on.
-However, the representational complexity of QGNN allows it to implicitly learn the most accurate local q-values.
+The non-communication-based methods achieve a maximum correlation coefficient of $0.27$, while QMIX-Att-Graph reaches $0.64$ and QMIX-Att reaches $0.28$.
+In contrast, QGNN attains a maximum correlation coefficient of $0.83$.

+The biggest insight about this experiment can be gleaned from the difference between the local value vs \say{ground truth} local reward correlation in Fig. \ref{fig:estimate_corr} and the local value vs global reward correlation in Fig. \ref{fig:estimate_global_corr}.
+Even though they were trained on the global reward, some methods are able to achieve a \textit{higher} correlation with the local rewards.
+This implicitly learned relationship is an emergent behaviour due to the manner in which the models compress information.
+Since QGNN possesses the most representational complexity, it is able to learn the most accurate local q-values.